All Products

 enable_parent BOOLEAN NOT NULL DEFAULT TRUE, -- Specifies whether to filter the primary table in the optimizer.

-auto BOOLEAN NOT NULL DEFAULT TRUE, -- Specifies whether to automatically expand partitions that do not exist during INSERT operations.
+auto BOOLEAN NOT NULL DEFAULT TRUE, -- Specifies whether to automatically add new partitions.

-init_callback REGPROCEDURE NOT NULL DEFAULT 0); -- The OID of the callback function when the partition is created.
+init_callback REGPROCEDURE NOT NULL DEFAULT 0); -- The OID of the initialization callback function that is invoked each time partitions are created.

 -- helper SRF function